Young Alumni Commissioning Project Award Recipients

 George Mason University’s College of Visual and Performing Arts (CVPA) is pleased to announce its inaugural Young Alumni Commissioning Project Award Recipients.
 The recipients were chosen based on artistic excellence, career impact, and feasibility and will receive financial, marketing, and production support to have their projects presented at a Mason venue during the 2019-20 season.

-Zachary Wilcox ('15) has received the inaugural Young Alumni Commissioning Award and $5,000 in commissioning support for the new play, The Waning Island of Tangier, and why it maybe should be saved.
+Zachary Wilcox ('15) has received the inaugural Young Alumni Commissioning Award and $5,000 in commissioning support for the new play, Tangier Island is Sinking.

 Valerie McKenna (’18) and Andrew Jorgensen (’17) are the inaugural recipients of the Young Alumni Creative Development Award and will each receive $2,500 in commissioning support.
 The award will support the development of Jorgensen’s film The Sun and the Medicine Man based on a family legend brought to life, and a landscape photography exhibit by McKenna.